Skip to main content

 To use auto-generated descriptions:

-You can also use the Enhance button (sparkle icon) next to the description field in Agent Settings to generate or refine a description at any time, even after publishing.
+You can also use the Enhance button (sparkle icon) next to the description field in Agent Settings to generate or refine a description at any time, even after saving.

 The table below shows the capabilities that are granted by each permission.